Scott Spencer (footballer)

 Scott Kernaghan Spencer (born 1 January 1989) is an English footballer.
 He plays as a striker.
 He has also represented England U19s and the England C national teams.

 Described as a 'wonderkid', he started his career at Oldham Athletic at the age of 10 working his way through the club's centre of excellence.
 In 2006, he moved to Everton for a fee of £220,000 and had loan spells with Yeovil Town and Macclesfield Town before being released by Everton just three years later in 2009.
 He then joined Rochdale on non-contract terms, later joining Southend United.
 He stayed for the remainder of the 2009–10 season and the start of the 2010–11 season, subsequently joining Lincoln City for the rest of the season before being released following the club's relegation from the Football League.
 After several trials, he eventually signed for Hyde.
 He received his first call-up to the England C national team in August 2011 whilst at Hyde.
+Scott’s younger brother Grant has also played professionally for a short period at Bolton before dropping to lower leagues and pub football.